Spinach and ricotta malfatti with tomato-sage sauce

 1 1/2 teaspoons dried sage

 Start by making the tomato-sage sauce.
 Heat the oil in a small pot and fry the garlic till lightly golden.
-Add the tomatoes, salt, sugar and sage and cook on low heat for 20 minutes till you have a thick sauce. the tomatoes should be broken down completely.
-Taste for salt and sage and adjust as needed.
+Add the tomatoes, salt, sugar, and sage, and cook on low heat for 20 minutes, until you have a thick sauce.
+The tomatoes should be completely broken down.
+Add a taste for salt and sage, and adjust as needed.
 Set aside and keep warm on the stove.

 To make the malfatti, steam or blanch the spinach in water for 2 minutes.
 Cool and drain thoroughly by pressing down on the spinach.
 Chop finely.